fionacu/ObservedCity/Roadmap.md

 * Note: I have a background in publishing so I have a basic understanding of media law around issues such as copyright, plagiarism and defamation (libel), and data protection.
 I recommend you read up on these in order to protect yourself as a new publisher.

 # Long term (launch and beyond)
-* Logo/header – outsource design for a more professional look.
+* Update and monitor Github repo - submit project and requests for help to hackathons: the Global Sprint, Hackfest, etc.
-* Update and monitor Github repo - especially if looking for feedback and contributors when submitting project to hackathons, the Global Sprint, Hackfest, etc.
+* Logo/header – outsource design for a more professional look (try posting this request as an issue for open working during #mozsprint or other hackfests – that's how we got logo suggestions/design help).
-* Populate online content areas - ideas for content, attend and review events, seek editorial contributors, ask for help via social media, create original content, possible coding to help with this?
+* Populate online content areas - ideas for content, attend and review events, seek editorial contributors, ask for help via social media, create original content.
 * Refine/improve launch email – ask for feedback and iterate.
-* Get the word out / community building / outreach work - how can you get your newsletter to interested people?
+* Community building / outreach work - how can you get your newsletter to interested people and reach different communities in your city?
+Consider adding a guest section and asking for different voices and perspectives.
-* Scale - end documentation for other end users, how to start conversation in other cities
+* Scale - sign up for similar newsletters in other cities, start to connect as a network.
+Talk to local media, offer a help feature on data privacy.
 * Sustainability/governance - find guest editors and proofreaders, check resource/times, regularity of email.